VladBurlacu/Discovering-Laravel/README.md

 ## Nice-to-have features
 - [] 🌼 Find out about named routes.
 Add two more pages who link to each other using that name.
 - [] 🌳 Figure out how you can access any `$_GET` parameters in your controller *without* using any superglobals.
 - [] During our dive into Laravel, there be must haves (🌱), doable extra's (🌼) and slightly more difficult ones (🌳).
-That should everyone to get the basics and allow you to go deeper if wou can.
+That should everyone to get the basics and allow you to go deeper if you can.

 ## Installing Laravel